C&I Webinar and H&S Handout: COVID-19 – An overview of the relevant health and safety laws for construction sites

 These procedures make it clear that sites should not use PPE for coronavirus where the above measures cannot be met.

 It is important that appropriate records are kept to demonstrate compliance with statutory obligations in case regulators ask for evidence in the future.
-This may include risk assessments; photographs of, for example, signage, work stations, barriers, rest areas and others measures to enforce social distancing; training records; toolbox talks, etc. Ideally records should be kept electronically for safe storage and easy retrieval.
+This may include risk assessments; photographs of, for example, signage, work stations, barriers, rest areas and others measures to enforce social distancing; training records; and toolbox talks.
+Ideally records should be kept electronically for safe storage and easy retrieval.

 The Health and Safety Executive (HSE) is the main enforcing body for health and safety obligations at workplaces, including construction sites.